 Now, don’t give up hope – you can tone the areas you want that have gotten flabby

 because you haven’t been paying attention to them and suddenly one day you look in the mirror and you have NO idea who that is and why they look like that!
 Yes, life can be cruel.
 But nutrition is how you can make the mirror your friend.
-Working out alone won’t accomplish what you want, if it’s a 30% BMI, you need to watch what you eat as well.
+Working out alone won’t do what you want, if it’s a 30% BMI, you need to watch what you eat as well.

 Number Two: Sugar is not only bad for you, it is addicting.
 Yes, Addicting.
 Why do you think that if you have that piece of candy at 3pm you want it the next day ?
-Funny how you can almost set your clock at the time you’ll start to crave that candy.
+Funny how you can almost set your clock when you’ll start to crave that candy.
 Guess what time – yup – 3pm.
 Dr. Mercola wrote an article on just how addicting sugar can be that you’ll want to read.